freescout-help-desk/freescout/Modules/SortableCustomFields/README.md

 worth sorting by).
 Choices are per-agent and follow them across devices, since agents aren't tied to one machine.

+**Opt-in by default**: a field an agent has never touched starts hidden and non-sortable, not shown.
+Starting from "everything visible" got cluttered fast as more fields were added (the original motivation for this control in the first place) — better for an agent to pick the handful they actually care about than to start from all of them and hide down.
+"Reset to default" in the popover clears back to this same all-hidden state, not all-visible.

 **New fork patch** (grep for `threls fork patch` across the codebase to find this and the other core patches this fork carries): a single always-visible `@action('conversations_table.toolbar', $folder ?? null)` hook added to